yamozha/yamozha.github.io/_posts/2020-11-18-chess-and-coding.md

 So to translate the whole entire pgn body syntax to you, it goes like this:

-- just the number and letter combination that describes space on the board means that a pawn has moved at it. - `e4 e5`
+- just the number and letter combination that describes space on the board means that a pawn has moved to it. - `e4 e5`

 - uppercase letter, number and letter combination - other figure has moved - N being knight, B - bishop, Q - queen R- rook, K - king e.g `Nf6`, which looks like this: